compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 ---
 layout: post
 title: "Report: OGP Engine Development"
-tags: ["csc596", "game engine", "simulation", "omega gaming project","report"]
+tags: ["csc596", "game engine", "simulation", "omega gaming project", "report"]
 author: "Gage Coates"
 ---

 # Omega Gaming Project Overview

-The [Omega Gaming Project (OGP)](https://www.omega-gaming-project.org) provides a large number of possible domains to work in, especially those suited for 3D graphics and simulation.
+The [Omega Gaming Project (OGP)](https://www.omega-gaming-project.org) provides many domains to work in, especially those suited for 3D graphics and simulation.
 As such, the developments in this report vary widely and are in no way representative of a final version of the project.

 ## Game

 As a game, the player can explore a uniquely different world as often as they like.
 This world contains a single continent (~4km x 4km) that is populated with dynamically simulated plants, animals, and A.I. controlled NPCs.
 When a world is created, the initial continent is passed through millions of years of erosion, and gradually populated with evolving plant and animal life.
 A seed number is used to derive this initial continent, allowing players to start over with the same initial conditions.
-Once the player interacts with the world, a unique state will emerge that is distinctly unique from any other
+Once the player interacts with the world, a unique state will emerge.

 ## Procedural Content